 The Chefs Warehouse at Tintswalo Atlantic [Hout Bay]

-With the Atlantic Ocean always in sight, surprisingly, Cape Town does not have too many good restaurants on the coastline (for foodies, unfortunately, neither the Waterfront nor Camps Bay really cuts it…).
+With the Atlantic Ocean always in sight, surprisingly, Cape Town does not have too many good restaurants on the coastline (but two noticeable gems, one on the Waterfront and one up Camps Bay ).
 This is now sorted thanks to a partnership between the Chefs Warehouse and Tintswalo Atlantic, the 5-star award-winning boutique hotel nested opposite Hout Bay, at the start of the breath-taking Chapman’s Peak drive.
 The secluded and exclusive lodge is built on stilts on a pebbled beach.
 When seated at the terrace of the restaurant, it feels like being at sea.
 The beautiful cove with Sentinel Peak and Hout Bay sprawling at its foot sets the decor.
 In season, whales can be spotted, and if you look closely, you will see dolphins and sea lions for sure.